-FLAT PATTERN DESIGN Prerequisite: 123 or equivalent.
+FLAT PATTERN DESIGN rerequisite: Permission of instructor.
 Theory and experience in clothing design using flat pattern techniques.

-551 CHILD IN THE HOSPITAL Prerequisite: 265, comparable course or permission of instructor.
+CHILD IN THE HOSPITAL Prerequisite: Permission of instructor.
 Seminar dealing with special needs and problems of hospitalized/ill child and family.
 Literature related to effects, separation, illness and stress.
 Examination of strategies for coping.
-555 PRACTICUM EXPERIENCE IN A CHILD LIFE PROGRAM Prerequisite: 551 Field experience in a child life program and classroom activities including critical analysis of a currently functioning program and program administration.